UKHomeOffice/callisto-accruals-restapi/docs/containers/rest-api/index.md

 In Border Force many people are on what is known as an Annualised Hours Agreement (AHA).
 In short each person will have a set of target hours that they need to work in order to gain an uplift in their basic pay.
 The Accruals container tracks how people are performing against those targets.

 ## What is the container for and why would you use it?
-There is no direct database access in Accruals (see relevnet decision here for the rationale).
+There is no direct database access in Accruals (see relevant decision here for the rationale).
 Instead this container controls access to Accruals data and it also makes sure that the integrity of the data is maintained.

 The container also presents some calculated resources through its API.
 More information on this can be found in the [rest-operations.md](./rest-operations.md) page.